hylu-dev/hylu-blog/content/posts/osu_banner.md

 categories: ['Art', 'Gaming']
 ---

 I decided to make my own osu banner.
-My profile was looking pretty empty without one and I figured after all that work to put together my own rendition of *Enchanted Love*, might as well put those meshes to more use.
+My profile was looking pretty empty without one and I figured after all that work to put together my own rendition of *Enchanted Love*, **might as well put those meshes to more use**.
 I wanted to keep it fairly simple as I know I'm pretty limited in gif size and quality for it to work as a profile banner (otherwise if it's too large, the auto-compression will convert the image into a static jpeg).

 ## Compositing

 I did some playing around and took some inspiration from this amazing art work.
 {{< tweet user="bigheadcrusher" id="1477679577824886784" >}}
-From my previous artwork, I already had a lot of the patterns created as well as familiarty with the style so it really was a process of just stamping around different shapes and decorations until I liked it.
+From my previous artwork, **I already had a lot of the patterns created as well as familiarity with the style** so it really was a process of just stamping around different shapes and decorations until I liked it.

 Once the main banner was done, I exported them in layers so I can seperate out where I want the foreground and backgrounds to be in relation to the animated characters.